nshdesai/deepdixit/README.md

 ### Running locally

 1. Add an environment variable `DATABASE_URL` with the connection string from the Heroku Postgres Database.
 Make sure to change the `postgres://...` at the beginning to `postgresql://...`

+## Instructions for TA

+- For the web scraping scripts, see https://github.com/nshdesai/papersforbabies/tree/main/data_gathering/scrapers